Project Runway cast: Where are they now?

 Emilio Sosa (Season 7)

-Sosa has focused mostly on Broadway since his time as a runner-up in both season 7 and All Stars season 2: He received a Tony Award nomination in 2012 for Best Costume Design of a Musical for his work in Porgy and Bess.
-In 2013, he was selected by Motown founder, Berry Gordy, to design costumes for Motown: The Musical, which is still on Broadway and slated to open on London's West End in early 2016.
-In 2015, he designed for Radio City's New York Spring Spectacular, and he's currently working on On Your Feet: The Emilio and Gloria Estefan Story, which will debut on Broadway this fall.
-As for fashion, his brand, the ESOSA, has been seen on stars like Uzo Aduba, Taraji P. Henson, and Wendy Williams.
+Emilio Sosa has focused mostly on Broadway since his time as a runner-up in both season 7 and All Stars season 2: He received four Tony award nominations for Best Costume Design in a Musical for Porgy and Bess (2012) and in a Play for Trouble in Mind (2022), Ain't No Mo' (2023), and Goodnight, Oscar (2023).
+In 2015, he designed for Radio City's New York Spring Spectacular, and is the chair of the American Theatre Wing Board of Trustees in New York.
+He has also created costumes for film and TV projects like Annie Live!
+(2021) and Descendants: The Rise of Red (2023).
+As for fashion, his brand ESOSA has been seen on stars like Kylie Jenner, Kendall Jenner, Uzo Aduba, Taraji P. Henson, and Wendy Williams.

 Gordana Gehlhausen (Season 6)

-Since season 6, Gehlhausen has been living and designing in LA.
-Although she focuses on red carpet couture gowns and private clients, she just designed and patented a backless bra, which she is attempting to sell to a large lingerie company.
+Since season 6, Gordana Gehlhausen has been living and working in L.A. under her fashion label, GOGA by Gordana.
+She focuses on red carpet couture gowns and private clients, and has had her designs worn by Ashlee Simpson, Patricia Arquette, Nina Dobrev, and more.
+Gehlhausen has also developed and patented a backless bra.
 She says she thinks this is her biggest payoff since leaving Project Runway because "it has been a big challenge for many ladies, but [there was] no solution till now."

 Althea Harper (Season 6)

-Harper lives in Dayton, Ohio, with her husband, Stewart (the boyfriend she had during filming), and their daughter, Lilias.
-She juggles her time working on her resort line, Althea Harper, as well as her children's line, Lilias and Love.
-She also freelances for fashion companies and takes care of three rescue dogs.
+Althea Harper lives with her husband, Stewart (the man she was in a relationship with during filming), and their four children.
+She juggles her time working on her fashion line, Althea Harper, and also freelances for fashion companies.

 Irina Shabayeva (Season 6)